Nakajima E8N: Operational history

+The E8N was primarily operated by the Imperial Japanese Navy Air Service (IJNAS), by 1940, the type was in use aboard all IJN capital ships then in service, along with 16 cruisers and five seaplane tenders.

+The aircraft was first used in combat during the Second Sino-Japanese War.
+Despite being designed to perform reconnaissance missions, there were several instances of E8Ns successfully downing opposing Chinese fighters.
+More routinely, it conducted artillery spotting and dive-bombing of Chinese positions.

-One E8N was purchased in early 1941 by the German Naval Attache to Japan, Vice-Admiral Paul Wenneker, and dispatched on board the KM Münsterland to rendezvous with the German auxiliary cruiser Orion at the Maug Islands in the Marianas.
+During early 1941, a single E8N was purchased by the German Naval Attache to Japan, Vice-Admiral Paul Wenneker.
+It was dispatched on board the KM Münsterland to rendezvous with the German auxiliary cruiser at the Maug Islands in the Marianas.
 The meeting occurred on 1 February 1941, and Orion thus became the only German naval vessel of the Second World War to employ a Japanese float plane.

 The Royal Thai Navy placed an order for eighteen E8Ns in 1938.
-After delivery in 1940, they were reclassified as the BRN-1, but did not see any combat action until 1945, responding to the Allies Operation Livery.
-One BRN-1 was totally destroyed and two others were written off.
-The remaining fifteen served on after the war until lack of spare parts resulted in their decommissioning and scrapping.
+These aircraft were delivered in 1940 and were locally reclassified as the BRN-1.
+Thailand's aircraft did not undertake any combat action until 1945, when they were used to respond to the Allies' Operation Livery.
+During this action, a single BRN-1 was totally destroyed while two others were written off.
+The remaining fifteen aircraft served on after the conflict until a lack of spare parts necessitated their decommissioning and scrapping.

-Some aircraft remained in service with the fleet at the outbreak of the Pacific War, and one flew reconnaissance from the battleship Haruna during the Battle of Midway.
+By the outbreak of the Pacific War, the IJN were already in the process of replacing the E8N, however, numerous aircraft were in frontline service during the first few months of the conflict.
+During the Battle of Midway, one E8N launched from the battleship to perform aerial reconnaissance during the Battle of Midway.
 In general, though, they were soon replaced by more modern aircraft such as the Aichi E13A and the Mitsubishi F1M and reassigned to second-line duties, such as a seaplane trainer, communications and liaison work.